MarkCotch/pam_usbkey/README.md

 private SSH keys on a USB fob to authenticate with a computer.
 If the corresponding Public SSH Key is present for root then access is granted.

+Be advised that this only affects the LOCAL environment.
+Kerberos tokens are not affected or overridden.

 Required packages:
 BASH, PERL, AT, OpenSSL(-devel), SED, libssh2(-devel), parted-devel